DataDog/integrations-extras/f5-distributed-cloud/README.md

 ![snapshot][1]

-Although the F5 XC console UI provides very good observability natively, many enterprises prefer to aggregate their telemetry from various sources and centralize visibility/analytics on the Datadog platform.
-To this end, the F5 XC platform includes the Global Log Receiver.
+The F5 XC platform includes the Global Log Receiver.
+F5 XC global log receiver can be configured to securely send logs to a Datadog HTTPS logging endpoint.
+Configuration can be done via the [F5 XC Console UI][6].

 A F5 XC global log receiver can be configured to securely send logs to a Datadog HTTPS logging endpoint.
 Configuration is quite simple and can be done via the [F5 XC Console UI][6].